driessenslucas/researchproject/Thesis.md

 ## A final reflection on this journey

-Reflecting on the entire project, I recognize areas where I could have approached things differently.
-Initially diving into complex simulations without fully considering practical constraints limited the scope of potential solutions.
-However, this journey has been incredibly rewarding, and I look forward to continuing this exploration, guided by the insights and experiences gained.
+Even though this was an incredible project to work on and I loved every second of it, I can’t help but feel like I limited myself by not actively researching before starting this project.
+I went into this (and many other projects before this) headfirst, starting to make a maze in Pygame even before the three‑week period began.
+However, by doing this, I limited myself by not exploring other methods of completing this maze, like limiting the action space and forcing me to try and replicate the exact movement.
+I also feel like I should have done more research on the hardware, especially on how the encoders for the motors work and how to use them.

+I doubt I would’ve been able to get as far as fast as I did if I had taken an alternative route like giving the agent full control over the motors like a Reddit user suggested, but I do think it would have been a lot more interesting and maybe even more rewarding.
+This also might be a good thing, as it shows that there is always room for improvement and that there is always something to learn from every project you do.

 Feedback from Reddit came from several people who filled in my Google form.
 I posted the link on the subreddit `r/reinforcementlearning`, a platform that has been helpful in the past.
-Despite receiving only three responses, the feedback was valuable and reconfirmed some of the thoughts I already had about improving the project.
+Despite not receiving a lot if responses, the feedback was did reconfirm some of the things I had been thinking about.

 # Advice for Students and Researchers
 <!-- TODO: Proof read from here on out-->